lazakun/fetch_data_mult_tbl_pyspark/how_tos/install_airflow_spark_wsl.md

+How to spark and airflow on Ubuntu WSL

 - install ubuntu from microsoft store
 - chose a username and password
 - use the following cmd commands to login back to the newly installed ubuntu os